PlayFab/MpsPowershell/MpsPowershell/docs/Enable-PfMultiplayerServer.md

 The enabled status can be Initializing, Enabled, and Disabled.
 It can up to 20 minutes or more for the title to be enabled for the feature.
 On average, it can take up to 20 minutes for the title to be enabled for the feature.
-To construct, see NOTES section for ENABLEMULTIPLAYERSERVERSFORTITLEREQUEST properties and create a hash table.

 ```yaml
 Type: PlayFab.Multiplayer.Models.IEnableMultiplayerServersForTitleRequest